 Lots of organisations have mentoring schemes, but are they planned and optimised to deliver the best results?
-First published in the Mandarin, here are some actionable ideas to improve mentoring programs.

 In its traditional sense, mentoring refers to a more senior person (the mentor) providing guidance and support to a less experienced person (the mentee).
 The origin of the word comes from Greek mythology which recounts that Odysseus entrusted the care of his son, Telemachus, to his friend Mentor while he went off to fight in the Trojan wars.